SahilK-027/FYLE-MTS1-Journey-2024/README.md

 This initiative marked my transition from API-focused contributions to also delivering on frontend modernization efforts.

 ## 🔹 Sage rebranding (31st  June 2025) (Initiative 10)
 After [Fyle got acquired by Sage](https://www.sage.com/investors/investor-downloads/press-releases/2025/07/sage-acquires-fyle-to-simplify-and-automate-expense-management-workflows-for-smbs/), it was our time to rebrand the client-facing apps from the Fyle theme to the Sage theme.
-I worked on rebranding the Integrations app.
-Which was again a new area for me.
+I worked on rebranding the Integrations app, which was again a new area for me.

 - Learned backend setup for an integrations app.
 - Worked on the following integrations: XERO, QBO, QBD, NetSuite, Sage Intacct.